Currency / Language

 Kalkan Area Guide

-Opulent and somewhat off the beaten track, the Kalkan area is a unique Turkish Riviera experience.
-Upon entering the town, the first sense is a beautiful azure sea.
-A steep hillside leads to a hazy Mediterranean sea-view with small islands as the picture-perfect backdrop from all areas.
+Opulent and somewhat off the beaten track, the Kalkan area of Turkey is a unique Turkish Riviera experience.
+Upon entering, one first sees a beautiful azure sea.
+A steep hillside leads to a safe harbour and a hazy Mediterranean Sea-view with small islands as the picture-perfect backdrop for all areas.

-The old town, made up of lovely traditional buildings with bougainvillaea hanging off balconies, has taken another direction in recent decades with the construction of large, luxury mansions but the perfect blend doesn’t distract from its nostalgic roots.
+As the epitome of modern luxury living, Europe's most breathtaking town combines contemporary lifestyle aspects like yachting, lounging, and fine dining with nostalgic beginnings.
+The old quarter, made up of lovely traditional buildings with bougainvillaea hanging off balconies, has taken another direction in recent decades with the construction of large, luxury mansions.
+Still, the perfect blend doesn't distract from its nostalgic roots, and over 300 days of sunshine a year.

-Coming to be known as Ottoman Greek architecture, the buildings in the old town are now homes to shops and restaurants.
-Kalkan has over 100 restaurants, known to be the highest ratio of restaurants to inhabitants anywhere in Turkey.
-Eateries and evening drinking spill out onto rooftop terraces where the chatter and the chiming of cutlery continue until the morning hours.
+Coming to be known as Ottoman Greek architecture, traditional houses are now homes to shops and over 100 restaurants, the highest ratio of restaurants to inhabitants.
+Eateries and evening drinking spill out onto rooftop terraces of stone buildings, where the chiming of cutlery continues until the morning hours.

-Venturing away from the main town and you meet ultra-modern villas peering out towards the sea.
-Here the more recent history of Kalkan becomes clear.
-Infinity pools and floor to ceiling windows are a testament to brilliant sea views.
-These new homes worship beautiful scenery and sunsets.
-Although no longer a secret, few other areas in Turkey match Kalkan’s mystique.
-Shrouded in history and with brilliant landscapes, Kalkan is an exclusive Turkish Riviera destination.
+Venturing away from the main town, you meet ultra-modern villas approaching the sea.
+Here, the more recent history becomes clear.
+Infinity pools and floor-to-ceiling windows are a testament to brilliant sea views.
+These new homes are surrounded by beautiful scenery and sunsets.
+Shrouded in history and with brilliant landscapes, this exclusive Turkish Riviera destination offers the best of Mediterranean Turkey.

 Where is Kalkan in Turkey?

-Dalman, the nearest airport is 120 kilometres away with a transfer time of 90 minutes.
-As one of Turkey’s top touristic airports, its frequent summer flight schedule serves thousands of people.
-Scaling down in winter to essential services, residents also use the busier Antalya Airport with its year-round flight schedule, a three-hour drive away.
+The nearest airport is 120 kilometres away with a transfer time of 90 minutes.
+As one of Turkey's top tourist airports, it has a frequent summer flight schedule that serves thousands of people.
+Scaling down in winter to essential services, residents use the busier Antalya Airport with its year-round flight schedule, a three-hour drive away.

 Weather and Climate: When is the Best Time to Visit?